RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Let the cleaning solution sit on the surface for a few minutes – that will give it time to work at the stubborn stains.

-Using a damp sponge or soft cloth, gently scrub each wall with the cleaner.
+Using a damp sponge, gently scrub each wall with the cleaner.
 If necessary, you can use a cotton swab to clean hard-to-reach nooks and crannies.

 Do the same with the floor.